Dr. Jill Thurber, Child & Adolescent Psychologist

 Parenting Tips

 How do we create the best fit between parent and child?
-We start with understanding the current research on child development, like what to expect of our child at each stage and how to build on their innate strengths.
-We then combine that with a good understanding of who we are as unique individuals and build on those strengths as a parent.
-It may sound like a huge undertaking, or one that you believe is too late to try, but it’s never too late in your parenting journey.
+To begin with, we start by understanding the current research on child development, including what to expect from our child at each stage and how to build on their innate strengths.
+Next, we combine that knowledge with a clear understanding of who we are as unique individuals so that we can also build on our strengths as parents.
+At first, this may sound like a huge undertaking, or perhaps even one you believe is too late to try.
+However, it’s important to remember that it’s never too late in your parenting journey.
 Nurture yourself with the information and tools I have curated for you.
 Your relationship is worth the work!
-Sign up to get my tips right to your inbox. —Dr. Jill

 NurtureNook.
 Photo of a woman swinging her young son around in a wooded area